 The first book was a great success and after it was done and delivered to those who acquired a copy, I immediately began work on the second title.

 I have no grand plans for these rebinding projects.
 I am simply progressing through it organically and I will continue for as long as I love doing it.
 I’m certainly not doing it for the money because there isn’t much there.
 This is less of a commercial venture and more of what I spoke about earlier.
 It is something I love to do, and not only for myself but for the pleasure it brings to those who have bought them.

-The rebound books are limited to 26 copies of each title, and once they are sold, no more will be made.
+The rebound books are limited to no more than 52 copies and once they are sold, no more will be made.
 I do make a few extra marked as rebinder’s copies which may be donated or given to the artist involved in the project.

 Thank you to everyone who buys these books and for your enthusiasm.
 It’s part of what fuels me to keep making them and it means a lot to me.